vi/websocat/README.md

     websocat [FLAGS] [OPTIONS] <addr1> <addr2>  (advanced mode)

 FLAGS:
-        --async-stdio                           [A] On UNIX, set stdin and stdout to nonblocking mode instead of spawning a thread.
+        --stdout-announce-listening-ports       [A] Print a line to stdout for each port being listened --async-stdio                           [A] On UNIX, set stdin and stdout to nonblocking mode instead of spawning a thread.
 This should improve performance, but may break other programs running on the same console.